This article is based on a presentation given by Crystal at our Customer Marketing Summit in Las Vegas, in May 2023.

 I always organize a casual pre-event dinner or happy hour before things begin.
 Guests start connecting right away and they're much more comfortable collaborating the next day.

-Ongoing Ways to Socialize
+Ongoing ways to socialize

 Add on activities.
 This could be anything from yoga in the morning or a run depending on how active your customers are!

 Another popular one is professional headshots.
-A lot of the executives I've found have out of date headshots, because they just don't have time to take it.
-So have a photographer there and let them get hands on!
+A lot of the executives I've found have out-of-date headshots because they just don't have time to take it.
+So have a photographer there and let them get hands-on!

 Dedicated handlers